How To Start A Business in California

 How much does it cost to start an LLC in California?

-The cost to start an LLC in California is $150 to file the Articles of Organization with the California Secretary of State.
+The cost to start an LLC in California is $0 until June 30, 2023 to file the Articles of Organization with the California Secretary of State.

-What licenses do I need to start a business in California?
+Do you need a business license in California?